sphinx-doc/sphinx/doc/latex.rst

   | ``<prefix>_padding``.
 The latter can (currently) be only a *single*
     dimension which then sets all four others.

-  The defaults (changed at 7.4.0 except for :rst:dir:`code-block`) are:
+  The defaults:

   * all four ``3pt`` for :rst:dir:`code-block`,
   * ``10pt``, ``12pt``, ``12pt``, ``12pt`` for :dudir:`topic` or contents_ directive,
   * ``6pt``, ``12pt``, ``6pt``, ``12pt`` for all admonition types.

+  .. versionchanged:: 7.4.0

+     All defaults were changed, except for :rst:dir:`code-block`.

 - | ``<prefix>_border-top-left-radius``,
   | ``<prefix>_border-top-right-radius``,